Abigail and Oscar

 How do I feel about future couple shoots at the Mailbox?
 I would definitely be fine shooting here again, I would however try and make this a dry, summer option!

-More info on things to do in Birmingham featuring the Brindley Place Canal and networks can be found here.
+More info on things to do in Birmingham featuring the Brindley Place Canal and networks can be found no the link for the Canal River Trust.